WorldHellow/Hallucinations-C2T/README.md

 # Hallucinations-C2T

+Code for the paper "Tackling Hallucinations in Neural Chart Summarization", (to appear in INLG 2023)

-Training and inference code are adapted from huggingface T5 [documentation](https://huggingface.co/docs/transformers/model_doc/t5).
+Training and inference code is adapted from huggingface T5 [documentation](https://huggingface.co/docs/transformers/model_doc/t5).

 ## Data
 Contains chart summarization data from two sources